vitalab/vitalab.github.io/article/_posts/2021-07-22-Perceiver.md

 ![](/article/images/perceiver/fig1.jpeg)

-Figure 1. sums the method.
+Figure 1. sums up the method.
 "Byte array" represents arbitrary inputs unrolled as an array.
 The method iteratively uses two components to tame the input complexity and variety: cross-attention modules and transformers.
 Each modality is input one after the other.
 As such, the Perceiver architecture can be seen as an RNN where each input is not a timepoint but a new modality.

 *Cross-attention* is related to self-attention, but the Query (Q) network receives a different input than the Key (K) and Value (V) networks.
 In this case, Q maps from a latent space and K,V map from the input.
 This allows the attention mechanism to map an arbitrarily-large input to a much smaller latent space.